Home / Blog /

 • Less Fat Storage: Due to their unique structure and metabolism, MCTs are less likely to be stored as fat in the body compared to LCTs.

-Sources of MCT Oil
+Natural sources of MCT Oil for health benefits

 MCT oil, as we've established, stands for Medium-Chain Triglycerides, a type of saturated fatty acid.
 While you can purchase concentrated MCT oil directly, there are several natural sources rich in MCTs.
 Here's a detailed look at some of them:

-1. Coconut Oil:
+1. Coconut Oil

 Coconut oil is perhaps the most popular and accessible source of MCTs.
 Roughly 50-60% of the fatty acids in coconut oil are MCTs, mainly lauric acid.
 Apart from MCTs, coconut oil also contains other beneficial compounds and has been a staple in many tropical countries for centuries.

-2. Palm Kernel Oil:
+2. Palm Kernel Oil

 Not to be confused with palm oil, palm kernel oil is derived from the seed or kernel of the fruit.
 It's high in MCTs, particularly capric acid and caprylic acid.
 However, there are sustainability and environmental concerns associated with the production of palm oil products, so it's crucial to source sustainably-produced palm kernel oil if you choose to use it.

-3. Dairy Products:
+3. Dairy Products

 While they might not be the first foods that come to mind when you think of MCTs, many dairy products are reasonably good sources of this type of fat.
 This includes: